Vic299/Deploy-A-WordPress-Website-on-AWS/README.md

 ![Alt Text](/WordPress-On-AWS.drawio.png)
-# 🖥️ Host a WordPress Website on AWS
+# 🌐 Scalable WordPress Hosting on AWS

-This project provides a secure, scalable, and highly available infrastructure to host a WordPress website using Amazon Web Services (AWS).
-The solution is built with best practices in mind, leveraging services such as EC2, RDS, EFS, Auto Scaling, and more.
+This project demonstrates how to deploy a **highly available, scalable, and secure WordPress website** on AWS using native AWS services.
+It includes an architecture diagram, startup scripts, and step-by-step deployment instructions.

 ---